- (740) 245-7484

 COURSE OUTCOMES: The following outcomes have been adopted for this course.
 All outcomes listed below have direct relevance to course material.
 Upon completion of this course students are expected to:

-- Be able to design and carry out a lab or field-based research project.
+- Design and carry out a lab or field-based research project.

-- Be able to analyze data from a research project using spreadsheets and appropriate statistics.
+- Analyze data from a research project using spreadsheets and appropriate statistics.

-- Be able to present research findings in oral and written form.
+- Present research findings in oral and written form.

 A = 93-100%, A- = 90-92, B+ = 88-89, B = 83-87%, B- = 80-82, C+ = 78-79,